-Last week, working with such an inspiring bunch of PhD students, I found myself practicing ‘saying no’ with these wonderful scholars: “Let’s just practice saying ‘No’.
+Working with groups of academics, practicing ‘saying no’ turns out to be such fun, every single time: “Let’s just practice saying ‘No’.
 One, two, three: ‘No.’ One, two, three: ‘No’.
 One more time, one, two…, three… ‘No!'”
-Their faces lit up.
-Saying ‘No!’, very obviously, was fun.
-We said it loud and proud and with such joy.
+Faces light up.
+Saying ‘No!’, very obviously, is fun.
 And let’s face it.
 The importance of knowing how to say ‘no’ cannot be overstated in an academic career.

 Saying ‘no’ emphatically

 Saying ‘no’ has been a topic on my agenda the past few years.
 One of the people who inspire me in how to take great care of myself and Others is the American psychologist Marshall Rosenberg, who invented Non Violent Communication.
 In his view, nothing is more important than being able to say ‘no’ empathically.
 He reminds us that ‘No’ is always ‘Yes, to something else’.

 We should deeply care about the stuff and people we say ‘yes’ to, starting with saying ‘yes’ to our own feelings and needs, and attending to them properly.
 As academics who usually work with heart and soul on our projects and for our students, we can all do with practical tips and advice on how to say no empathically on a daily basis.

 So, I’d love to give you my ‘two cents’ on how to say ‘no’ in 5 steps.
 These steps are all about being in touch with yourself to such a degree that you don’t only know why you are declining but also feel that you need to be declining.